 - Georgian development of St Hilda's Terrace and Bagdale

 - Prospect Hill, Chubb Hill and Airy Hill

 - Spital Bridge and Whitehall

 - Harbour and associate land

-Detailed information may be found in our own publication, Whitby's Conservation Area, price £1 and at Scarborough Borough Council.
+Detailed information may be found in our own publication, Whitby's Conservation Area, price £3 available at our monthly lecture or by email enquiry.